 When people are preparing to shell out a good chunk of change for a puppy, they are going to Google you to learn about your legitimate business; they will not rely solely on your Facebook page.
 So if you have Facebook and your website working in concert with each other, you’ve got a “sales team” working for you!

 How to Drive Facebook Fans to Your Website

 Hopefully I’ve convinced you to drive your Facebook fans to your website so you can control your visitor’s experience with you and your “brand” (breeding program, kennel or business).
 Here’s how to do it:

 - Make sure your website URL is in the About section of your Facebook page.
 If you hover over the About section, you will get an option to click Edit.
 Make sure the URL fits in the 130 character limit, so put it near the beginning of your description.

 - Repeat the same process on your personal Facebook profile.

 - Add your website URL to your Contact section on your personal Facebook profile.

 - Don’t post your best content on your timeline.
 Save your meatier posts for your website and use Facebook to write a teaser and have them read the rest on your website.

-I know that watching your “like” count go up on Facebook is pretty satisfying, but I promise that seeing your Google Analytics account reflecting a growing audience of potential clients will end up being better for you in the long run!
+I know that watching your “like” count go up on Facebook is pretty satisfying, but I promise that seeing your Google Analytics account reflecting a growing audience of potential clients and finding those great homes will end up being better for you in the long run!